How to Calculate NPS (incl. NPS Formula for Excel)

 You’re in luck, then.
 Below, you’ll find three different methods to calculate NPS, and a formula that you could use in excel or Google Sheets too.

-But why care about calculating NPS?
+But why care about calculating NPS in the first place?

 NPS is beyond critical; that goes without saying.
 But there’s also a fine line between focusing on improving the score just for the sake of getting a better result and actually driving your business forward.